-1. Procedure for Submission

-- Upon approval of the Master Development Plan (MDP) by the Planning and Zoning Commission and prior to filing a Plat Application, the applicant shall apply for a Letter - of Certification (LOC) for infrastructure documents.

-Although a single Master Development Plan shall be required for an entire project, the Infrastructure Documents may be certified by phase. - Department of Development Services shall issue all Letters of Certification of Infrastructure Documents. - The application shall comply with the requirements of the Engineering Design Manual and of this Unified Development Code.
+- 1. Procedure for Submission - a.
+Upon approval of the Master Development Plan (MDP) by the Planning and Zoning Commission and prior to filing a Plat Application, the applicant shall apply for a Letter of Certification (LOC) for infrastructure documents. - b.
+Although a single Master Development Plan shall be required for an entire project, the Infrastructure Documents may be certified by phase. - c.
+Department of Engineering and Mobility shall issue all Letters of Certification of Infrastructure Documents. - d.
+The application shall comply with the requirements of the Engineering Design Manual and of this Unified Development Code.